ur-whitelab/hoomd-tf/sphinx-docs/source/issues.rst

 Hoomd re-orders positions to improve performance.
 If you are using CG mappings that rely on ordering of positions, be sure to disable this:

+TODO: update this with new sorter disable method (and examples notebooks)

 .. code:: python

     c = hoomd.context.initialize()